 Lingchi, translated as the slow process, the lingering death, or slow slicing, and also known as death by a thousand cuts, was a form of torture and execution used in China from roughly 900 until it was banned in 1905.Wikipedia

-You can’t select every single skill, augment and passive, so therein lies the choice for you as a player, and the necessity of these guides.
-Those choices you make will differentiate your character, along with your gear and level up stat choices, from another player wielding the same weapons as you.
+You can’t select every single skill, augment, and passive, so the choices you make will differentiate your character, along with your gear and stat choices, from another player wielding the same weapons as you.

-Using this guide you will know exactly what skills that you want to collect and prioritize, and which ones are going to fall by the wayside when it comes to your specific build.
+Using this guide, you’ll know exactly what skills that you’ll want to prioritize, and which ones to ignore, when it comes to your specific build.

 Now that the series is wrapped up, I can confidently say that we have guides on every single weapon available in the game at launch.
 So, if the Rapier isn’t to your fancy, check the rest out!

-If you’re wondering what stats you will need to invest in when building a Rapier wielding character, they will benefit mostly from dexterity, but also any intelligence that you have will contribute.
-So, don’t turn your nose up a gear just because it has intelligence instead of dexterity – because it will help, and it can enable you to select a intelligence based weapon as your secondary.
+If you’re wondering what stats you will need to invest in when building a Rapier-wielding character, they will benefit most from dexterity, but boosting intelligence will also contribute.
+So, don’t turn your nose up a gear just because it has intelligence instead of dexterity – it will help, and it can enable you to select an intelligence-based weapon as your secondary.
 This is a great idea, because things like the Ice Gauntlet provide a tremendous amount of utility in their slows and distraction, offsetting your lack of blocking with the Rapier.

-Now that we’ve covered your attribute decisions, we’re going to look at the weapon mastery for the Rapier itself, in it’s skill trees.
-The leftmost tree for the Rapier is referred to as the ‘Blood’ tree, and as the name suggests, it focuses on inflicting the bleed damage over time status, as well as other DoTs.
-The rightmost is referred to as ‘Grace’ and focuses more on the movement and utility side of combat.
+Now that we’ve covered your attribute decisions, we’re going to look at the weapon mastery for the Rapier itself.
+In the Skill trees, the leftmost tree for the Rapier is referred to as the “Blood” tree and, as the name suggests, it focuses on inflicting bleed damage over time.
+The rightmost is referred to as “Grace” and focuses more on the movement and utility side of combat.

-We’re going to take a look at the active abilities of the Blood skill tree first, and then the augmentations that you can select along with those actives, before swapping over to the Grace tree and doing the same, and then going over the passives for both of those trees:
+Let’s take a look at the active abilities of the Blood skill tree first, and then the augmentations that you can select along with those actives, before swapping over to the Grace tree and doing the same:

 Active Skill 1: Tondo